 This internal link is relevant to the reader because it aligned with what was being discussed in the first article and if a person wanted to read more on that subject, they can visit the link and continue reading.

-From a search engine perspective, the anchor text is related enough to the subject of the second article connecting the two pieces and driving link value between the new article and the older one.
+From a search engine perspective, the anchor text is related to the subject of the second article connecting the two pieces and driving link value between the new article and the older one.

 Another technique FreshBooks uses to add internal links to their blog posts is by calling out related articles throughout their pieces:

-This is the original piece and here’s the related article they link to.
+This is the original piece and here’s a related article they link to.
 From a reader’s perspective, this is an easy way to find interesting content of a similar focus to what they are already reading on the blog.

 The anchor text “Develop a buyer persona in 3 steps” is very close to the headline, URL, and overall focus of the blog it’s on, which is both relevant to the reader and a strong match to boost the SEO for the piece.